gretl-project/material-on-gretl/README.md

 <meta name="keywords" content="gretl, hansl, econometrics, statistics, datascience, economics, programming, teaching, tutorials"/>

-# Collection of material on gretl
+# Collection of gretl-related material
 This page includes various links to material on or using gretl and which may be useful to you.

 # Books